greggman/vertexshaderart/DEPLOY.md

     ./restore-live.sh <date-of-backup-to-restore>

+For example if you wanted to restore `backup-2015-11-07.16:32:57-dev.tar.gz` you'd type

+    ./restore-live.sh 2015-11-07.16:32:57

 You can also backup and restore the local docker version with `./backup-local.sh` and `./restore-local.sh`.

 For testing and debugging it's common for me to backup the live site and restore to the local site.
 At that point the 2 should be identical.

-I don't currently have a way to restore to the local OSX version (the one running in server/vertexshaderart vs the one running in a local docker VM).
-It would be easy enough to add but I find that the one running 100% local, no docker, has lots of test data in it so I haven't had a reason to backup or restore that yet.
+There's also `./backup-dev.sh` and `./restore-dev.sh` to restore the local OSX version (the one running in server/vertexshaderart vs the one running in a local docker VM).
+Backups made with this version have `-dev` at the end as in `backup-2015-11-07.16:32:57-dev.tar.gz`.
+This is because what's usually in my dev database is unrelated to what's on the live site so I don't want to get them mixed up.
+For example I have pieces with lots of revisions to test paginating revisions, something that might not exist on the live site.
+To restore a dev backup just add the `-dev` as in

+    # restoring a backup made with backup-dev.sh to the dev version
+    ./restore-dev.sh 2015-11-07.16:32:57-dev

+of course you should also be able to restore a live backup as well which can be useful for debugging or testing new ideas with actual data

+    # restoring a backup made with backup-live.sh to the dev version
+    ./restore-dev.sh 2015-11-07.16:32:57